-These are quite different from the Chinese version with the caramelized sugar.
-In Macau, there used to be a couple, and like with most couples nowadays, they ended up splitting and going their separate ways.
-But they had one thing in common — a unique take on the Portuguese Egg Tart.
+These are quite different from the Chinese version with caramelized sugar.
+In Macau, there used to be a couple, and like most couples nowadays, they ended up splitting and going their separate ways.
+But they had one thing in common — a unique take on Portuguese egg tarts.
 They replaced the traditional flour filling with fresh cream, and fresh cream is always better than dry flour, right?
 Soon, their recipe grew famous all throughout the region, but then the unfortunate separation happened.

 Lord Stow and his former wife Margaret now run their separate outlets — Lord Stow’s Bakery and Margeret’s Café.
 Always good when piping hot, you should test both while you’re in Macau and decide for yourself who’s got the better bite.
 Margaret went on to sell her recipe to KFC.
 This allowed the franchise giant to roll out Portuguese egg tarts all across their outlets in China and made the dish quite famous.

 Congee is another popular breakfast item in Macau.
 It comes with eggs, pork, or chicken.
 Having a bowl of congee in the morning will give you more than enough energy to last through to the afternoon.
 This is especially popular with employees who work manual labor.
 In this case, Piu Kei is the place to be with many different dishes to choose from, including their popular wonton noodle soup.